KyotoSunshine/CNN-for-handwritten-kanji/README.md

 ######To use the model which was trained on the augmented dataset (98.5% accuracy):
 Download the pretrained model weights file from here:
 https://drive.google.com/open?id=0B-B1607WQeSSaXdJUzlFRy01TkU
-and save it as "model_weights.h5" in some folder.
+and rename and save it as "model_weights.h5" in some folder.

 Download the model architecture file from here:
 https://drive.google.com/open?id=0B-B1607WQeSSUUVKVkdacmFiOTQ
-and save it as "model_architecture.json" in the same folder.
+and rename and save it as "model_architecture.json" in the same folder.

 Place the file "classify.py" from this repository into the same folder as the above two files.